container-registry/harbor-satellite/README.md

-# Harbor Satellite — Sofware Distribution to the Edge
+# Harbor Satellite — Software Distribution to the Edge

 Harbor Satellite aims to bring Harbor container registries to edge locations, ensuring consistent, available, and integrity-checked images for edge computing environments.
 The developed sofware of a stateful, standalone satellite registry that can function as a primary registry for edge locations and act as a fallback option if the central Harbor registry is unavailable.